WillAbides/release-train/README.md

                                           The previous semantic version (e.g. 1.2.2).
 Empty on first release.

+                                        PREVIOUS_REF
+                                          The git ref of the previous release (e.g. v1.2.2).
+Empty on first release.

                                         PREVIOUS_STABLE_VERSION
                                           The previous stable semantic version (e.g. 1.2.2).
+Empty if there hasn't been a stable version yet.
+A stable version is one without prerelease identifiers.

+                                        PREVIOUS_STABLE_REF
+                                          The git ref of the previous stable release (e.g. v1.2.2).
 Empty if there hasn't been a stable version yet.
 A stable version is one without prerelease identifiers.